aidos-lab/aidos-lab.github.io/content/people.md

 title: "People"
 ---

-# Members
+# People

-Members are listed in chronological order of joining the lab.
+All people are listed in chronological order of joining the lab or starting a collaboration with us.

 {{< person "BR" >}}